Time-ordered data simulation and map-making for the PIXIE Fourier transform spectrometer: The PIXIE Fourier transform spectrometer

 If the barrels are not perfectly collimated, or if they have asymmetric sidelobes or different beam size, then the situation will be more complicated, as only part of the radiation that enters the barrels will be correlated.

-The leakage terms are not yet implemented in the simulator described in this article.
-However, as they are all proportional to $\sin(\omega\Delta t)$ and are therefore an antisymmetric function of the mirror stroke, they can be easily disentangled from the main signal which is symmetric.
-Their absence from the simulation should therefore not impact our results meaningfully.
+These cross terms are not implemented in the current version of the simulator, but for the reasons above we do not expect this to impact our results meaningfully.

-In the absence of the leakage terms, the signal in double barrel mode is identical to that of single barrel mode with $(I^A,Q^A,U^A,V^A)=(I^B,Q^B,U^B,V^B)$, so we can use the single barrel eqs~(\ref{eq:single}) in the following without further loss of generality.
+In the absence of the cross terms terms, the signal in double barrel mode is identical to that of single barrel mode with $(I^A,Q^A,U^A,V^A)=(I^B,Q^B,U^B,V^B)$, so we can use the single barrel eqs~(\ref{eq:single}) in the following without further loss of generality.